Dispute Resolution

 When we want something to go our way, we usually throw everything we have at it.
 For many scenarios, this is an admirable approach – adjudication is not one of these scenarios.

-I have shared extensively about what you should include when preparing your case for adjudication.
+I have shared extensively about what you should include when preparing your case in an adjudication.
 However, I have found many people still “over-prepare.”
 So, today, I want to draw attention to the dangers of gathering excessive irrelevant documentation.

 The “Kitchen Sink” Approach

 If you have ever come across the phrase “everything but the kitchen sink” then you may already have an idea of what I mean by the “kitchen sink” approach.
-In regards to adjudication, I am using it to refer to when someone submits everything related to a dispute in the hopes that it will lead to a favourable outcome.
+In to the context of an adjudication, I am using it to refer to when someone submits everything related to a dispute in the hope- that it will lead to a favourable outcome.

-While it might seem logical to prepare your case in this way, overloading an adjudicator will rarely work in your favour.
+While it might seem logical to prepare your case in this way, overloading an adjudicator with excessive irrelevant documentation will rarely work in your favour.

 Incorrect preparation can lead to:

-• Breach of natural justice: An overwhelm of information can make it considerably harder for an adjudicator to consider all the points being made when making their final decision.
+• Breach of natural justice: An overwhelming amount of information can make it considerably harder for an adjudicator to consider properly all the points being made before making their final decision within the tight time limit.

-• Reduction of credibility: It may seem like more evidence will lead to a stronger case but in reality it more often undermines what is being presented.
+• Reduction of credibility: It may seem like more evidence will lead to a stronger case but in reality, superfluous documentation more often detracts from, or in some cases undermines the credibility of the core argument being presented.

 How can you ensure you are properly prepared for adjudication?

 The best way to prepare for adjudication is with an expert by your side.
 In comparison to other complex processes such as litigation, adjudication is relatively straightforward.
-However, a single misstep can cause you to come off track without even realising it – at least until your case is deemed invalid but by then it is too late.
+However, a single misstep can cause you to come off track without even realising it – at least until your case is deemed invalid or the decision is negative but by then it may already be too late.

-Mercantile Barristers can offer legal support at every stage of the adjudication process, including helping you collect the evidence most relevant to your case.
+Mercantile Barristers can provide legal support at every stage of the adjudication process, including helping you identify and include the evidence most relevant to your case.
 If you have any doubt at all, do not take the chance by forging ahead on your own.

 Get in touch today to learn more about how we can help.